rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 ---

+## Unit Testing Has Limits

 - Unit test comes to break when e.g. controller
 - Request Mapping: Does /api/users/{id} actually resolve to your method?
 - Status Codes: Will a bad request return a 400 or an accidental 200?
 - Headers: Are you setting Content-Type or custom headers correctly?